 Most Popular Fields of Study

-International students must provide proof of English proficiency, specifically by showing documentation of a score of 500 or more on the Test of English as a Foreign Language (TOEFL).
-Students who took this test online must have a score of at least 61.
-Moreover, international students need an official letter from a bank that proves at least $16,305 is available for the first year of tuition and other expenses.
+In addition to standard requirements expected of all applicants, prospective international students must provide proof of English proficiency in the form of an acceptable Test of English as a Foreign Language (TOEFL) score.
+International applicants also need an official letter from a bank that proves the minimum financial amount determined by CTC each year is available for the first year of tuition and other expenses.